We know, we know: it’s not cashmere, but hear us out.

 A big part of making amazing products is learning everything there is to know about materials, technologies, farms, factories, etc. We spend a lot of our time on research, because when we’re designing something new, or reimagining a staple, we want it to be the best it can be.
 We want it to exceed the expectations of our customers, to be something they’re excited to wear every day and, ideally, something with a story that they’re proud to be a part of.
 This approach is why our Lodge Sweater is made with baby yak wool.

-Close up of The Lodge Sweater in Gold
+Model wearing The Lodge Sweater in Sand Donegal

 First of all, for those of you worried about the texture, rest assured: baby yak wool, which is woven from a plush underlayer of fur that yaks grow in the winter to protect against the fearsome Himalayan chill (which sometimes plunges as low as -40˚F), is incredibly soft and fine—18 microns for you fiberheads out there.
 Yak wool fibers are hollow, which allows them to retain heat and provide a high warmth-to-weight ratio.
 Additionally, despite its similarly luxurious hand and light weight, baby yak wool is more durable than cashmere—and if you know us, you know how big a selling point that is.